FreedomBen/slackbot_frd/README.md

 ## Why use this framework

+* This makes writing one or more bots trivial
-* You get to use the RTM API for free - no bothering with incoming/outgoing hooks
+* You get to use the Slack Real-Time Messaging (RTM) API for free - no bothering with setting up and maintaining an active wss connection
-* Writing one or more bots is trivial
-* You don't have to worry about using event machine and setting up the real time stream
+    * The connection to slack is automatically initialized and ping/ponged for you
+    * If the connection goes down, it is automatically brought back up
 * Running your bots continuously is handled for you
     * This means you can run your bots as a system service
     * When the connection goes down, it is brought back up for you
 * Extensive logging is built in
-* The Slack API is abstracted into easy ruby methods that take a block
+* The Slack API is abstracted into easy ruby methods that take blocks
 * Ruby is better than javascript

 ## Quick Reference: